Yanru-Wang/BD_CoPMP/README.md

 # BD_CoPMP

-This repository contains instances of testset T1, T2, T3 of the paper "Benders decomposition for coverage constrained $p$-median problems" by Yan-Ru Wang, Jie Liang, Cheng-Yang Yu, Wei Lv, Wei-Kun Chen, and Yu-Hong Dai.
+This repository contains instances of testsets T1, T2, and T3 of the paper "Benders decomposition for coverage constrained $p$-median problems" by Yan-Ru Wang, Jie Liang, Cheng-Yang Yu, Wei Lv, Wei-Kun Chen, and Yu-Hong Dai.

 In all instances of testsets T1, T2, and T3, the number of customers and facilities are set to be equal.